Development Applications

 PROJECT COMMENT DEADLINE:

-Public comment will be taken by City Council until the public hearing is closed.
-Comments can be submitted through Engage Missoula, via email to the planner noted below, by mailing in a letter to the City of Missoula office at 435 Ryman Street, Missoula, MT 59802, or during the public meeting.
+Public comment will be taken by City Council until the public hearings are closed.
+Comments can be submitted through Engage Missoula, via email to the Planner noted below, by mailing in a letter to the City of Missoula office at 435 Ryman Street, Missoula, MT 59802, or during the public meetings.
+Provide your comment by Tuesday, August 26, 2024, to be included in the staff report provided to Planning Board.
+Your comments may be considered by Planning Board and City Council in their decision to approve or deny this request.

 PROJECT PLANNER: